SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 ##### TRIGGERED ACTIONS AND FREE TRIGGERED ACTIONS

 Your hero might have one or more unique triggered actions, each of which has a specified trigger that allows the action to be used.
 You can use one triggered action per round, either on your turn or another creature’s turn, but only when the action’s trigger occurs.
-For instance, a [[Fury|fury]] hero can use the **[[Relentless Toss]]** triggered action to force move a target, but only after an enemy has first tried to force move the [[Fury|fury]] or one of their allies.
+For instance, a fury hero can use the **Relentless Toss** triggered action to force move a target, but only after an enemy has first tried to force move the fury or one of their allies.

 A free triggered action follows the same rules as a triggered action, but it doesn’t count against your limit of one triggered action per round.
-For instance, a [[Shadow|shadow]] hero can use their **Hesitation is Weakness** ability to take their turn in response to the trigger of another hero ending their turn.
-But because that ability is a free triggered action, the [[Shadow|shadow]] can still use their **[[In All This Confusion]]** triggered action if attacked by an enemy.
+For instance, a shadow hero can use their **Hesitation is Weakness** ability to take their turn in response to the trigger of another hero ending their turn.
+But because that ability is a free triggered action, the shadow can still use their **In All This Confusion** triggered action if attacked by an enemy.

 If multiple triggered actions occur in response to the same trigger, any heroes and other player-controlled creatures taking a triggered action or a free triggered action decide among themselves which of those triggered actions are resolved first.
 Then the Director decides the same for creatures they control.